An under-appreciate benefit of HIIT exercise

 Exercise has been shown to initiate substantial new mitochondrial development in the brain.
 This not only reenergises your brain cells, and trains your brain to allow you to exercise more, but it also protects you against neurological diseases such as Alzheimer's and Parkinson's.

 And exercise also has been shown to set in train the cleaning out of the metabolic and cellular waste in the brain.
-When you exercise the stimulated flow of blood combined with the stimulated flow of cerebrosinal fluid literally washes away toxins - including beta-amyloid - and supplies nutrients for neurogenesis (regrowing of brain cells).
+When you exercise the increased flow of blood combined with the stimulated flow of cerebrospinal fluid literally washes away toxins - including beta-amyloid - and supplies nutrients for neurogenesis (regrowing of brain cells).

 The incredible blood and brain benefits of exercise

 I'm going to list the benefits from above, because I find them so incredible from just exercising:

 Any one of those would be worth having for an investment in exercise.
 But we get the whole lot.
 Incredible!

 Let me know what you liked about the book, comment below.

 If you enjoyed the this article >> Follow me >> Leave a comment >> Share it >> Stay healthy

 If you have any questions email me and I will answer you quickly as best I can.